We are a community of

 Support organic agriculture

 OFGA, formerly the Organic Tree Fruit Association, was formed by fruit growers to connect and collaborate.
 Many seasons later, this is still the most important aspect of our association.
 Members help each other with information, ideas, skills, they meet up at conferences, organize events themselves, and discuss practices ranging from disease control to marketing of organic fruit.
-Deirdre Birmingham gives some great examples of how our members work together in her article about Cultivating Adult Beverages.
+Long-time member Deirdre Birmingham gives some great examples of how our members work together in her article about Cultivating Adult Beverages.

 As with most other communities, you choose the role you will play in the association.
 Many members stay with us to support the organic fruit-growing industry, to stay up to date with what's happening, to connect with fruit growers to find delicious and nutritious fruits nearby.
 Others participate in association events by hosting field days, contributing to our newsletters, asking and answering questions on our Listserv and other communication channels.